 The Camian Archipelagos lie a few hundred miles off the western coast of Tarrona.
 They span a greater area than the Elder Isles and are independent of other governments.
 A few of the islands are controlled by Tilsha and Alandar, but the rest are either self-governed states or populated by island tribes.
 Some of the islands are completely uninhabited, and many are used by pirates.

 The island of Sculdora lies on the equator, directly south of the Camian Archipelagos.
 To its west are the Crescent Isles and to its east is the Coral Sea.
-Sculdora is about 400 miles from east to west, and the interior is comprised of tropical rain forests with some scattered mountains that are the remnants of extinct volcanoes.
+Sculdora is about 400 miles from east to west, and the interior is comprised of tropical rain forests with scattered mountains that are the remnants of extinct volcanoes.
 Sculdora is most notable for its lack of government and for wicked cities that harbor the many pirates, slavers, and marauders who terrorize the Sea of Isles.
+The de facto capital, Paradise, is a lawless haven of crime, depravity, and debauchery.

 Like many islands, Nuram was created by volcanism, and its most important feature is the ever-smoking volcano Novanus, which dominates the entire western half of the island.
 The volcano has only erupted once in written history, as the result of over-mining, but is perpetually active, venting hot gases and lava with minor quakes and sputters from time to time.
 The volcano is believed to be extremely deep, and below the lava cap is a lava-filled chasm that may lead to the very core of the planet.
 During quakes and minor eruptions, rocks from the bowels of the earth are forced up and expelled or lodged in cavities in the volcano’s crater.
 Some of these rocks contain a mineral ore called novarite, which has a very special property—it pushes itself away from the earth, rather than being attracted to it.
 Today, Nuram is controlled by the Dworghen-owned Novanus Mercantile, which has exclusive rights to mine the priceless ore.
 Unsurprising the Novanus Mercantile is an extremely wealthy company.